luckybc2021/luckybc2021/README.md

+# USA Market of 130B vs New Markets

+First, most U.S. companies have not yet made significant moves to exit China.

+Second, there is a push for U.S. companies to exit other countries, including Vietnam.

+Third, the focus is on making all goods in the U.S. and having the rest of the world import from the U.S.

+Fourth, the U.S. administration has turned its attention to China, sending a clear message to the world, including Vietnam: 'If you do business with China, prepare for 125% tariffs.
+You have 90 days to pause and negotiate better deals for the U.S.'

+This situation is now unfolding for Vietnam.
+The Vietnamese government and companies have prepared for the worst-case scenario, where all efforts to secure better trade terms might amount to nothing.
+As a result, Vietnam is actively seeking new markets.
+The $130 billion trade value with the U.S. may no longer hold the same significance, even with new agreements involving Boeing, Microsoft, Tesla, and others.

+Recently, the Vietnamese government released updates following meetings with President Donald Trump’s team and U.S. companies.
+They stated that the trade gap between Vietnam and the U.S. has improved, and the situation is better than before.
+However, as a Vietnamese citizen, I want to remind the U.S.: do not play dirty with Vietnam.

+You may not realize that Vietnam’s economic model is now being adopted worldwide, including in the UK, EU, North Korea, Africa, South America, and even some U.S. states.
+Vietnamese people are prepared to drop the $130 billion trade value and find ways to protect over 10 million workers by strengthening our local market of 100 million people.

+Let me also tell you this: more than half of U.S. companies are ready to leave the U.S. permanently.
+As a Vietnamese citizen from Ho Chi Minh City (Saigon), I acknowledge that $130 billion is significant to us, and the U.S. remains an important market.
+But remember, no country will forget the actions the U.S. has taken.
+Japan’s recent sale of $1,700 billion in U.S. debt is a warning to all.

+Do not underestimate the resolve of the 8 billion people in this world.

 # Being USA Ally or Nothing

 As a Vietnamese, I firmly believe that if Vietnam fails to negotiate better trade deals with the U.S. to reduce tariffs to zero, it will have a major impact on our economy.
 A $130 billion loss is enormous for us, but let’s put things into perspective—a toy manufactured in Vietnam for just $1.40 is sold in the U.S. for $48.
 Who is truly benefiting here?
 While we are accused of taking advantage, it is clear that Vietnam’s labor and resources fuel industries that generate massive profits abroad.